-I confirm that I have received and read Keeping Children Safe in Education Part 1 and Annex A. I understand my responsibilities as described in this guidance.
+I confirm that I have received, read and understood Keeping Children Safe in Education Part 1 and Annex A. I understand my responsibilities as described in this guidance.
 Should I have any questions about the guidance, I understand that I can discuss these with the School's Designated Safeguarding Lead or their Deputy.